-Kath Hammond is Vice President at Borealis Infrastructure, a leading direct infrastructure firm.
-Previously, she practiced corporate law at Torys LLP and held a number of legal and business roles at Ontario Power Generation.
+Kath Hammond is Vice President, General Counsel, Corporate Safety and Security at the Greater Toronto Airports Authority.
+Previously, she practiced corporate law at Torys LLP, followed by Ontario Power Generation, where she held both legal and business roles, and OMERS Infrastructure.
 A member of the Ontario Bar since 1995, Kath earned her BA at Huron College at the University of Western Ontario and her LLB at the University of Toronto Faculty of Law.
 She also spent a year volunteering with Habitat for Humanity in Ecuador, and is a member of the LIMITLESS Committee for Special Olympics Canada.

 Andre Hidi ’77

 Andre Hidi is an executive managing director at BMO Capital Markets, responsible for its Global Mergers & Acquisitions group.
 Andre holds an MBA from Stanford University’s Graduate School of Business as well as a Bachelor of Arts and Master of Arts in Political Economy from the University of Toronto.
 Before entering business school, Andre spent two years as a professional hockey player in the Washington Capitals organization.